stefanbohacek/fediverse-embeds-wordpress-plugin/README.md

 #### Embed code

-[In some cases](https://github.com/stefanbohacek/fediverse-embeds-wordpress-plugin/issues/20), the `mastodon-embed` class might be missing.
-Please make sure the embed code has it.
+Please make sure to copy the full embed code, including the `iframe` and the `script` tag.

 #### API Endpoints